databricks/koalas/docs/source/user_guide/from_to_dbms.rst

     con.commit()
     con.close()

-Koalas requires a JDBC driver to read so it requires the driver for your particular database on the Spark's classpath.
+Koalas requires a JDBC driver to read so it requires the driver for your particular database to be on the Spark's classpath.
 For SQLite JDBC driver, you can download it, for example, as below:

 .. code-block:: bash